avi5kdonrh/camel-https-trustall/README.md

 # camel-https-trustall
 Camel https4 on Fuse 7.2:
 - How to call https endpoints by trusting all certificates.
-- To run:
+- To run
-  mvn clean install camel:run
+  `mvn clean install camel:run`